balanced/balanced.github.com/_posts/2014-04-08-heardbleed.md

-If you read [my previous post on Balanced's architecture](http://blog.balancedpayments.com/balanceds-architecture/), you'll know that we are built in a very SOA style.
+If you read [my previous post on Balanced's architecture](http://blog.balancedpayments.com/balanceds-architecture/), you'll know that we are built using Service Oriented Architecture.
 This means that the primary hosts of ours that are exposed to the broader internet are https://api.balancedpayments.com and https://js.balancedpayments.com .
-Those both go through `midlr`, so it's really one set of servers that was affected.
+Those both go through `Midlr`, so it's really one set of servers that was affected.

-Remember, Heartbleed allows you to read the memory of the affected server.
-`midlr`, as an ELB, basically just terminates SSL and forwards the request on, the only sensitive information that's in RAM on `midlr` is the private key for our SSL certificates.
+Remember, Heartbleed allows you to read the memory of the affected server -- `Midlr`.
+The ELB essentially terminates SSL and forwards the request on, the only sensitive information that is in RAM on `Midlr` is the private key for our SSL certificates.

 So what happens when someone gets our SSL private key?
 In a certain sense, it turns HTTPS into HTTP: what was previously a confidential conversation between the two of us could be listened in by a third party.

-We have no evidence of any of our customers being man-in-the-middled to us.
+At this time, we have no evidence of any of our customers being man-in-the-middled to us.

 ## Steps we are taking

 As a first step, we've upgraded OpenSSL on all of our hosts, regardless of their exposure, and we've rotated all of our keys.

+We also put pressure on AWS and were among the first companies to have our ELBs upgraded.

-`knox`, our PCI store which contains our card data, has also undergone full key rotation, and we've re-encrypted all of our card data with a new key.
+`Knox`, our PCI store which contains our card data, has also undergone full key rotation, and we've re-encrypted all of our card data with a new key.
 You can never be too safe.